Trey Williams: New England Patriots

 Williams was claimed off waivers by the New England Patriots on December 1, 2015.
 On December 10, 2015, Williams was waived.
 Williams was re-signed to New England's practice squad on December 12, 2015.
-On December 16, 2015, he was waived by the New England Patriots.
+On December 16, 2015, he was released by the Patriots.

 Miami Dolphins

 On December 17, 2015, Williams was signed to the Miami Dolphins practice squad.

 Indianapolis Colts

 On December 21, 2015, Williams was signed off of the Dolphins practice squad by the Indianapolis Colts.
 He appeared in two games, where he rushed for 12 yards on two carries.
 Williams was released by the Colts on August 29, 2016.

 Pittsburgh Steelers

 On February 14, 2017, Williams was signed by the Pittsburgh Steelers.
 He appeared in one game in the preseason and returned a punt for a 64-yard touchdown.
 He was waived on September 2, 2017.

-Toronto Argonauts
+Toronto Argonauts (first stint)

-On October 9, 2017, Williams signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League and was released a week later.
+On October 9, 2017, Williams signed a practice roster agreement with the Toronto Argonauts of the Canadian Football League (CFL) and was released a week later.